YuJing-XY/iDBRpred/README.md

-# iDBRpred: accurate predictor of intrinsically disordered binding residues in protein sequences
+# iDBRpred: An accurate predictor of intrinsically disordered binding residues in protein sequences

 iDBRpred is an advanced deep learning framework based on a dual-branch Transformer architecture, designed for high-accuracy prediction of binding residues within intrinsically disordered regions (IDRs) of protein sequences.
 ---